Need a report that reflects how COVID-19 has impacted this market and its growth?

-The industry is quite fragmented with approximately 217.84 thousand companies legally registered in the transportation and logistics sector in Brazil in 2018, under the National Register of Freight Haulers.
+The industry is fragmented, with approximately 217.84 thousand companies legally registered in Brazil's transportation and logistics sector in 2018 under the National Register of Freight Haulers.

-In 2020, Brazilian digital freight marketplace Cargo X announced that it raised USD 80 million in Series E investment.
+In 2020, the Brazilian digital freight marketplace, Cargo X, announced that it raised USD 80 million in Series E investment.